Traveling with bicycles

 - True folding bicycles may be brought on board all trains, but must remain folded at all times.
 Please see below for details on the folding bicycle policy.

 Cyclists must have a suitable cord/chain to secure the bicycle on the train at all times.
 Bicycles must remain in the immediate custody of the cyclist, who will be responsible for their safekeeping and will secure the bicycles so that they do not pose a hazard to customers.
 Bicycles cannot block aisles or impede passenger movement.
-Cyclists must be able to move the bicycle at the request of a MNR Employee or Police.
+Cyclists must be able to move the bicycle at the request of a Metro-North Employee or police officer.
 The kickstand of the bicycle must remain up at all times.

 Cyclists must yield available space to customers with limited mobility.
 Bicycles must be secured in designated areas.

 Number of bicycles per train

 Cyclists will be accommodated on a first-come, first-served basis, and we make no assurances that space will be available for bicycles.
 Metro-North Railroad reserves the right to designate additional trains, in addition to the restrictions below, where bicycles will not be permitted.
 In addition, train crews may bar bicycles from trains if the bicycles cannot be accommodated because of conditions which interfere with the safety and comfort of other customers, including occasions of heavy ridership or equipment shortages.
 Consequently, the carriage of bicycles on a given train or for a continuous journey on connecting trains cannot be guaranteed.

 - Weekdays: maximum 4 bicycles per train: no more than 2 bicycles per car